-You will arrive at the Naples Airport, and depending on where your connections are made, you may arrive at either the domestic or international terminal.
-You will proceed to the Diplomatic Line at Passport Control and show your original NATO orders (stamped, or signed and dated in blue ink) and your U.S. Army CAC card.
-Your orders now become your VISA in and out of Italy.
-Each time you depart and enter, you must show this order with the original blue ink stamp and signature, and red ink stamp emblem from the passport officials.
+You will arrive at the Humberto Delgado Airport (LIS) in Lisbon, Portugal.
+You will proceed to Passport Control and show your original NATO orders (stamped, or signed and dated in blue ink) and your U.S. Army CAC card.
+Your orders now become your VISA in and out of Portugal until you receive your Diplomatic Identification Card from the Portuguese Ministry of Foreign Affairs.
+Each time you depart and enter, you must show this ID card.
 Make sure authorization for passport, VISA, and excess baggage is authorized in your PCS orders.
-HHC, AFSOUTH BN National Support Element (NSE) will issue you an in or out-processing checklist.
-Please follow each of the steps in the checklist and work closely with your sponsor and Alpha Company NSE in submitting your required documents to start/stop your overseas entitlements, and establish your network access (in the USRAEUR domain).
-Your NATO installation will also have their own in/out-processing requirements with each staff section (J1, J2, J6, etc).
-The NSE personnel will assist you in applying for and receiving their NATO identification cards, ration cards and any required finance support.
+You will receive an in-processing checklist from AFSOUTH BN HHC, Lisbon NSE, and NCI Academy Human Resources.
+Please follow each of the steps in the checklist and work closely with your sponsor and NSE representative in submitting your required documents to start/stop your overseas entitlements, and establish your network access.
+The NSE and NCI Academy personnel will assist you in applying for and receiving their NATO identification cards, privilege and immunities card, and any required housing or community support.